/

 b) Handoff leads to partners in exchange for a referral fee only paid if the lead becomes a paying customer.

-c) Refer leads out to people in your network first with only a slight expectation that you’ll get something in return.
+c) Refer leads to people in your network first without expecting you to get leads back from them.

 Years ago, if someone wanted to break into an industry such as radio or television, they would start as a free intern.